 Once you know the signs of ad fraud, take it a step further and learn how to think like a fraudster.
 Remember fraudsters want to slip under the radar, so they’re going to be discreet.
 To effectively fight them, you need to be able to anticipate their every move.

-Let’s say you’re an ecommerce company concerned about mobile ad fraud.
-Create a persona of an ecommerce fraudster, jotting down characteristics and how they operate.
+Let’s say you’re an eCommerce company concerned about mobile ad fraud.
+Create a persona of an eCommerce fraudster, jotting down characteristics and how they operate.
 For instance, you know they’ll initiate transactions mostly after midnight or the early morning hours to evade merchants who rely on manual reviews.
 They’ll also lean toward five items or less, to avoid raising suspicion.
-And to further negate raising eyebrows, they’ll save big ticket items like TVs and electronics for desktop transactions, instead going after gift cards on mobile.
+And to further negate raising eyebrows, they’ll save big-ticket items like TVs and electronics for desktop transactions, instead of going after gift cards on mobile.

-Now take that persona and boil it down into a signs of mobile ad fraud checklist.
-Based on your checklist, you and your team can keep an eye out for suspicious timing, number of items in the cart, and type of purchase.
+Now take that persona and boil it down into signs of mobile ad fraud checklist.
+Based on your checklist, you and your team can keep an eye out for suspicious timing, the number of items in the cart, and the type of purchase.

 These are just a few of the ways you can stave off mobile ad fraud.
 While you can’t stop all of it, you can improve your odds by implementing protection protocol and staying informed.